AlessandroPierro/alessandropierro.github.io/content/home/experience.md

     description: |2-

         * Training of custom object detection models
-        * Implementation of data analysis pipeline
+        * Implementation of data analysis pipeline in Python

   - title: Localization and Planning Developer
     company: MoRe Modena Racing Driverless